fdilke/bewl/bewl2/done-todo.md

 - formalize the 'drivers' by putting them all in a ToposDrivers trait?
 There are likely to be more.
 - extend withSymmetricGroup to also include the action on ints
 - lose the implicit exponential [X > X], shouldn't need it
+- fix up so: Group extends Actions[Group], then induction and preservation can be type safe
+- coproducts.
+Definitely have a driver architecture for these.
+Use Either or | as we used tuples for products?